mzaman95/tech-prep/docs/React.md

 - **Huge Ecosystem of Libraries to Choose From**  React provides you the freedom to choose the tools, libraries, and architecture for developing an application based on your requirements.

+**2. Describe the thought process when building an application with React.**

+1. **Break the UI into a component hierarchy.** The first thing you’ll want to do is to draw boxes around every component (and subcomponent) in the mock and give them all names.
+To decide what should be its own component: use the same techniques for deciding if you should create a new function or object.
+One such technique is the **single responsibility principle**, that is, a component should ideally only do one thing.
+If it ends up growing, it should be decomposed into smaller subcomponents.Separate your UI into components, where each component matches one piece of your data model.
+2. **Build a Static Version in React.** Create a version with only props and no state.
+In simpler examples, it’s usually easier to go top-down, and on larger projects, it’s easier to go bottom-up and write tests as you build.
+At the end of this step, you’ll have a library of reusable components that render your data model.
+The components will only have `render()` methods since this is a static version of your app.
+3. **Identify The Minimal (but complete) Representation Of UI State**
+4. **Identify Where Your State Should Live**
+5. **Add Inverse Data Flow**

 ## JSX

 **1. What does JSX stand for?** JavaScript XML